-- Removing Asthma Triggers in the Home: Reducing Pet Allergen - What Are Your Asthma Triggers (poster available in English and Spanish) - What Triggers Your Asthma Worksheets Identifying Asthma Triggers in English.
-Also available here in Spanish, Navajo, and Burmese.
+- Removing Asthma Triggers in the Home: Reducing Pet Allergens - What Are Your Asthma Triggers (poster available in English and Spanish) - What Triggers Your Asthma Worksheets Identifying Asthma Triggers in English.
+Translated worksheets are available on the ALA website in Arabic, Burmese, Chinese, Hmong, Russian, Somali, Tagalog, Ukrainian, Spanish, Navajo, and Vietnamese.